Privacy Policy

 In some cases, the collection of personal data may be a statutory or contractual requirement, and we will be limited in the services we can provide you if you don’t provide your personal data in these cases.

-We will only store or transfer your personal data within the European Economic Area (the “EEA”).
+We may store or transfer your personal data both within and outside the European Economic Area (the “EEA”) and the United Kingdom.
 The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein.
-This means that your personal data will be fully protected under the GDPR or to equivalent standards by law.

 The security of your personal data is essential to us, and to protect your data, we use the below services: